 “Often times the struggle to maintain a balance would get the better of me.
-However, I am comforted by my support system, especially my sister and the voices of Elders who once told me, ‘Jen, there are Elders who wake up every day praying for your success.
+However, I was comforted by my support system, especially my sister and the voices of Elders who once told me, ‘Jen, there are Elders who wake up every day praying for your success.
 Everyone is rooting for you.’
 To know that everyone is rooting for your success inspired me to keep going—no matter what.”

 “When you look at the literature in Aboriginal people’s health, specifically Aboriginal women’s maternal and reproductive health, the health disparities and inequalities are alarming,” Leason says.

 “I wanted to understand what was happening because there are so many gaps in the data and literature.
 And then my interest grew to exploring why it’s happening and how we can collectively create solutions at a community level.”